SmartCloud Connect Synchronization: An Overview¶

 The key aspects of synchronization process can be flexibly adjusted by the end users individually via Sync dashboard and SmartCloud Connect Customization page, or by the local admin via Admin settings.
 Synchronization can be manually suspended or forced to run sooner than the next scheduled session.
 It may also get suspended due to errors and monitored for troubleshooting.

-Maintaining data mirroring is based on tables of matching fields mapped between MS Outlook/Exchange calendar items/tasks/contacts and corresponding Salesforce objects.
+Maintaining data mirroring is based on tables of matching fields mapped between MS Exchange/Office 365 calendar items/tasks/contacts and corresponding Salesforce objects.
 These mapping tables are used to compare the values in matching fields and transfer updated values from email server to Salesforce or vice versa, replacing old values in corresponding fields with actual ones.
 This ongoing data mirroring process has its specific exceptions and overriding patterns applied in certain cases as required by convenience of use considerations, e.g. for processing event attendees lists.
-Additionally, there are custom sync adjustment options which alter the reciprocal mirroring principle according to customers’ preferences.
+In addition, refer to this article for in-depth explanations of specific calendars sync exceptions.
+Finally, there are custom sync adjustment options which alter the reciprocal mirroring principle according to customers’ preferences.

-Unlike continuous mirror-syncing of MS Outlook/Exchange calendar items/tasks/contacts, sharing of emails is always a one-way MS Exchange → Salesforce process by definition, and it is performed only once per email.
+Unlike continuous mirror-syncing of MS Exchange/Office 365 calendar items/tasks/contacts, sharing of emails is always a one-way MS Exchange → Salesforce process by definition, and it is performed only once per email.

-Besides this core data mirroring process, synchronization sessions include several related jobs: checking for emails/events/tasks/contacts assigned the Salesforce category, creation of Salesforce objects based on new emails or calendar items and user input, finding and linking of related records in Salesforce, deletion of a matching object if the procedure requires that (for example, removal from Salesforce of an event that got cancelled on the email server).
+Besides this core data mirroring process, synchronization sessions involve several interrelated jobs: checking for emails / events / tasks / contacts assigned Salesforce category or put into Salesforce folder, creation of Salesforce objects based on new emails or calendar items and user input, finding and linking of related records in Salesforce, deletion of a matching object if the procedure requires that (for example, removal from Salesforce of an event that got cancelled in Exchange/Office 365).